 The student’s opportunity has not been completed and cannot be resumed because the test opportunity has expired.

-• CAASPP Smarter Balanced ELA and mathematics PTs generally expire after 15 calendar days; non-PTs expire after 45 calendar days.
+• CAASPP Smarter Balanced for ELA and mathematics PTs generally expire after 15 calendar days; non-PTs expire after 45 calendar days.

 • For the Summative ELPAC, the test opportunities for Listening and Reading expire after 45 calendar days and for Speaking and Writing, after 20 calendar days.